 The fourth step is to execute the plan.
 This means reaching out to key media outlets and influencers, as well as monitoring and responding to comments on social media.
 Remember to stay on message and be consistent with your communications.

 The fifth step is to evaluate the results of your efforts.
 This means taking a close look at how the situation played out in the media.
 Be sure to note what worked well and what could have been done better for future reference.

 The sixth and final step is to refine your strategy based on what you learned from evaluating the results of your efforts.
 This means making changes to your plan so that you're better prepared next time (hope not!) a crisis strikes.

 Dealing with a media crisis can be stressful and difficult, but with the right preparation and execution, it doesn't have to be overwhelming.
 To ensure your crisis plan is put into action, it's essential to make sure the right people know about and are part of its implementation.
 Start by discussing with your manager on who should be included in the initial rollout - this may include executive leadership or other key personnel depending on how broad you need coverage for a potential incident.
 From there, house the document somewhere digital so that everyone involved has quick access when needed; such secure locations could range from an intranet page to a central server or wiki system, then reviewed annually as team roles change and contact information evolves over time.

-Book a meeting with our Chief Data Scientist, Cæcilie, or one of our other great colleagues.
-We’ll make sure to find the right AI solution that will super power the needs of your business.
+Then reach out and one of our skilled consultants will evaluate if your problem is solvable through AI.
+If yes, we can make sure to find the right AI solution that will super power the needs of your business.